 The Razer Kraken V3 HyperSense's noise isolation performance is disappointing.
-Like most gaming headphones, they don't block out bass-range noise like bus and plane engines.
+Like most gaming headphones such as the Razer Kraken V3, they don't block out bass-range noise like bus and plane engines.
 That said, they do a better job of reducing ambient chatter and can cut down high-pitched noise like the hum of an AC unit.

 The Razer Kraken V3 HyperSense have a good leakage performance.
 The leakage is spread across the range.
 As a result, it sounds full-bodied, especially in comparison to in-ear headphones.
 However, if you're listening to audio at high volumes, escaping sound shouldn't be too noticeable in a moderately loud environment.

 The Razer Kraken V3 HyperSense's boom mic has a satisfactory recording quality.
 Speech sounds natural, but it lacks body and openness.

 The microphone's noise handling performance is very good.
 It can separate your voice from moderate ambient noise around you.
 If you game in a noisy environment, your teammates should have no problem hearing you clearly.